US Metro Real Estate Intelligence

 Internal Structure

-St. Louis's 14 counties show moderate divergence — Lincoln County carries the most risk (High Risk) while Bond County anchors the lower end.
+St. Louis's 14 counties show moderate divergence — Jefferson County carries the most risk (Elevated) while St. Louis County anchors the lower end.

 14 of 15 counties scored

 St. Louis, MO-IL shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Lincoln County contributes the most structural risk (High Risk, driven by price momentum), while Bond County anchors the lower end (Below Average).
+Jefferson County contributes the most structural risk (Elevated, driven by affordability), while St. Louis County anchors the lower end (Below Average).

 Within-metro factor percentiles (0 = lowest risk, 100 = highest risk)